PKRoma/miranda/miranda/protocols/IcqOscarJ/docs/icq-readme.txt

   Fixed avatars were not working when server port set to 0 Made message parser more strict (fixes bug allowing stealth invisible client detection) Fixed Popup's unicode support cannot be used in ANSI mode even if available

+Improvements:
+  Added new session password API - allowing plugins like Secure Login to work better

 0.3.7